 - Significantly reducing active components in the network thereby lowering maintenance costs

-- The ability to easily connect to other service providers which lowers costs and increases coverage
+- The ability to easily connect to other service providers which lower costs and increases coverage

 - The ability to reach new customers and generate new service revenue